GoogleContainerTools/kpt-functions-catalog/examples/set-namespace-defaultns-mode/README.md

         namespace: example-ns
 ```

-Take a look at the set-namespace-defaultns-mode/resources.yaml.
+Take a look at the `set-namespace-defaultns-mode/resources.yaml`.
-Two namespace values exist, one is "example" and the other is "irrelevant".
+Two namespace values exist, one is `example` and the other is `irrelevant`.
 The Namespace object is `metadata.name`
-is "example".
+is `example`.

 ### Function invocation